ipastusi/netreact/README.md

 - `count` - Number of packets with this IP-MAC combination seen so far.
 - `macVendor` - Vendor name for the MAC address OUI. `Unknown` if not found.
 - `expectedCidrRange` - Expected CIDR range.
+- `otherIps` - Other IP addresses recorded previously for this MAC.
+- `otherMacs` - Other MAC addresses recorded previously for htis IP.

 ## Event handling